We've all been there: a rock-hard brown sugar.

 Any brown sugar — be it refined, raw, or unrefined — tends to dry out after we open the original package.
 Even when we think we properly stored it in an airtight container or resealable plastic bag, brown sugar often clumps, cakes, or harden.
 That does not mean it is unsuitable for eating.

-Brown sugars, in fact, have an indefinite shelf life as they do not support microbial growth.
-They become hard simply because they have two to five percent moisture, which evaporates.
+All brown sugars, and for that matter, granulated and powdered sugars, have an indefinite shelf life as they do not support microbial growth.
+Sellers are required to stamp on their product's bag a 2-year "Best By" date — not a "Use By" date — but it is still safe to consume after that.
+Brown sugars become hard simply because they have two to five percent moisture, which evaporates.

 Place sugar in an oven-safe container.
-Heat it to 200°F in a conventional oven for a few minutes.
+Heat it to 250°F in a conventional oven for about 5 minutes.

 Place brown sugar in a microwave-safe bowl.
 Add a wet paper towel on top.
 Tightly cover the bowl with a lid or plastic wrap.

-Microwave on HIGH for 30 seconds to a minute or till you can fluff it with a fork.
+Microwave on HIGH for 30 seconds to a minute or till you can fluff it with a fork—keep checking if it soft to prevent the sugar to melt.
 The sugar will be hot and soft but will harden quickly, so apply this method if you need it immediately.

 Place brown sugar in a bowl.
 Cover it with a damp cloth for 24 hours.